Cryptocurrency Investigations and Blockchain Forensics

-Using specialized forensic and investigative tools and methodologies, the NGH Group can trace funds across blockchains, determine where the funds came from and when, and sometimes identify the parties involved and other cryptocurrency funds they control.
+Using specialized forensic and investigative tools and methodologies, including Chainalysis Reactor, the NGH Group can efficiently trace funds across blockchains, determine where the funds came from and when , and sometimes identify the parties involved and other cryptocurrency funds they control.
 In short, we can peel away the layers of obfuscation built into cryptocurrency ecosystems to uncover the information you need.

 Experts in Investigations, Forensics, Law, Tech and Crypto

-Nicholas Himonidis is a Certified Computer Forensic Specialist, Certified Fraud Examiner, and Certified Cryptocurrency Forensic Investigator, who has been appointed by the New York State Supreme Court as a cryptocurrency forensic expert.
-With more than 30 years of investigative experience and 16 years of experience in computer forensics, he has taught and lectured on cryptocurrencies and blockchain investigations to many organizations, including:
+In addition to holding the Chainalysis Reactor Certification (CRC) credential, Nicholas Himonidis is a Certified Computer Forensic Specialist, Certified Fraud Examiner, and Certified Cryptocurrency Forensic Investigator, as well as a licensed private investigator and attorney.
+With more than 30 years of investigative experience and nearly 20 years of experience in computer forensics, he has taught and lectured on cryptocurrencies and blockchain investigations to many organizations, including: